 Depending on the size and complexity of the project, you may need an entire virtual team of tens of people, or maybe just around 5 people.
 Either way, your next step is to find a provider within your price range that is qualified to accomplish what you need.

-Since we operate globally, we can also provide you with exclusively onshore talent, if you prefer.
-However, all of our hand Ninjas, across all geos, are incredible people – doing incredible work.
+Since we operate globally, we can provide you with both onshore and offshore outsourcing.
+All of our Ninjas though, across all geos, are incredible people – doing incredible work.

 Once you have an external team in action, you shouldn’t go 100% hands-off immediately.
 Instead, for the first couple of weeks, and especially the first few days, check in frequently.
 Ensure that the outsourcing strategy makes sense and the outsourced professionals understand how to follow through based on your needs.